Mercury1089/2018-robot-code/README.md

 deployed to the roboRIO.
 Found in the `/robot/` subfolder.
 - `:shuffleboard` - Custom Shuffleboard widgets subproject.
 Found in the `/shuffleboard/` subfolder.
-- `:vision` - Vision processing subproject, containing code to process. vision on a coprocessor, specifically a Raspberry Pi.
+- `:vision` - Vision processing subproject, containing code to process vision on a coprocessor, specifically a Raspberry Pi.
 Found in the `/vision/` subfolder.
+- `:auton-app` - Auton configuration application subproject, containing code to generate autons with a GUI.
+Found in the `/auton-app/` subfolder.